 Jacob and Philena Winslow were living on Atlantic Street when Russell and Mary Lewis bought the nearby house from the Whetmores in 1860.
 Although there is no direct linkage, one wonders if they knew each other due to their shared field of employment.
 What is for certain is that, in 1868, they purchased the lot on Deering Street from Rufus Deering and hired Fassett to design our subject.

 Although the main façade is rigidly symmetrical, each half of the building is a unique unit.
-This is immediately noticed when you look at either side wall.
-The ‘Lewis’ side at #12 is notable for the second story bay window and stacked bay windows beyond.
+This is immediately noticed when you look at either sidewall.
+The ‘Lewis’ side at #12 is notable for the second-story bay window and stacked bay windows beyond.
 The details of the façade are carried through this wall.
 The bays on the second story are much simpler in design than the first.
-The windows are surrounded with hefty brick frames on a corbeled sill.
+The windows are surrounded by hefty brick frames on a corbeled sill.
 The frames are hooded with insets and grand keystones.

 Jacob Winslow was a very successful mariner who, by 1873, owned a fleet of 20+ vessels with an aggregate tonnage of some 8500 tons.
 By 1880 his eponymously named company would have over 100 vessels with tonnage nearing 50,000 tons and was one of the largest maritime fleet owners in the US.
 Russell Lewis took up the wholesale lumber business after 1870.
 As he was carrying lumber as his primary cargo in his sailing days, this was a logical progression and matched Portland’s growth as a clearing port for timber products.